LZXCyrus/MGNN/README.md

 # MGNN

 MGNN is a deep learning framework using multimodal stock related data for tracking stock movements.
-The framework has been proven to outperform traditional methods in predicting stock prices, making it a valuable tool for providing valuable insights for investors.
+The framework has been proven to effectively predict stock price trends, making it a valuable tool for providing valuable insights for investors.

 ## 📝 Updates
 ✅`2024-01-29` Training data samples are released.